bkrushna/EIHDemo/README.md

 # EIHTest
-EIHTest is web api developed on .net core platform.
+EIHTest is a web api developed on .net core platform.
 Since .net core platform provides inbuilt funcationlity of DI, it makes developer's life easy.
 Web api uses IUserService, IContactService and ILog interfaces to build logic.

 IUserService provides authorization implementation for API.
 Client first authenticates itself.
 On success receives token which it has to pass to all api call as bearer token.
 Authentication is simple based on userid and password.
 However at production level it should be handled by api gateway.